IndEcol/country_converter/readme.rst

 country converter
 =================

-The country converter (coco) is a Python package to convert country names into different classifications and between different naming versions.
+The country converter (coco) is a Python package to convert country names between different classifications and between different naming versions.
 Internally it uses regular expressions to match country names.

 Installation
 ------------